hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

     title: "Find Place"
 }
 ```
-Fortunately this object has a property named ` icon ` that we can use to add an ` icon ` to a tab.
-Unfortunately too, we have setup the ` react-native-vector-icons ` library that we can use to fetch icons.
-The bad thing is that ` icon ` property can not be assigned a ` Component ` like this ` <Icon> </Icon> `.
+Fortunately, this object has a property named ` icon ` that we can use to add an ` icon ` to a tab.
+Fortunately too, we have setup the ` react-native-vector-icons ` library that we can use to fetch icons.
+The bad thing is that ` icon ` property can not be assigned a ` Component ` like this ` <Icon /> `.
 Instead, if we look at the official documentation we see the way we can assign this property:
 ```js
 icon: require('../img/one.png'),
 ```